-If you have been asked to moderate a webinar (or live event when we can go to those again), preparation is key to ensuring the session goes smoothly.
+If you have been asked to moderate a panel or webinar, preparation is key to ensuring the session goes smoothly.

 Here are some things to think about and questions to ask before the webinar to help you prepare.